olaviinha/PaintingStoner/README.md

 # Painting Stoner

 Painting Stoner is a simple browser-based tool for optimizing projector guided painting.
-I.e. when you use a real-life projector to project a digital image on your real-life canvas for real-life painting, whether you use projecting for making a rough sketch, learning perspectives or even try to paint the projected image.
+I.e. when you use a real-life projector to project a digital image on your real-life canvas for real-life painting, whether you use projecting for making a rough sketch, learning perspectives or even attempting to paint the projected image.

 I developed this tool for my own purposes after purchasing a $50 projector for painting.
 All features are built around that cheap-ass projector's shortcomings as well as otherwise making many aspects of the process more convenient.